mshiemstra/capstonedoc/source/Capstone/Report.rst

 - Zoom meeting with Paul Craven (1 hour)
 - Research JSON (6 hours)
-- Attempt to add a check/fail system to identify if the student's id is in the db - unsuccessful (3 hours)
+- Updated enroll_student_process to check if a student is already enrolled in a class (2 hour)
+- Started updated new_student to JSON (1 hour)